open/close all folders

 - Many, many, many Short Stack songs.

-- "1985" by Bowling for Soup.
-An upbeat song that is actually about a girl who was a teenager in 1985, and the big plans she had never came to pass, certainly not the 80s tribute the video makes it out to be.
+- "1985" is an upbeat song that is actually about a girl who was a teenager in 1985 and the big plans she had that never came to pass.
+It's certainly not the 80's tribute that the video makes it out to be.

 - On a similar note, their song "99 Biker Friends", the catchiest song about abusive boyfriends ever (though the end of the song has the singer planning on attacking the abuser, with the help of Chuck Norris, 50 Cent, the A-Team, obscure 80s hair metal band Danger Danger, and a pair of prison guards.

-- "High School Never Ends" has a cheery, upbeat tune about a High School outcast who was hoping everything'd be different once he graduated only to discover the Adult World is just like High School, explicitly states how much that sucks ("The whole damn world is just as obssessed"), and the variations on the final lines in the chorus emphasize how the singer is just as much a loser now as he was in High School.
+- "High School Never Ends" has a cheery, upbeat tune about a High School outcast who was hoping everything would be different once he graduated only to discover the Adult World is just like High School, explicitly states how much that sucks ("The whole damn world is just as obsessed"), and the variations on the final lines in the chorus emphasize how the singer is just as much a loser now as he was in High School.

 - Eve 6's "Here's to the Night" at first listen sounds like a nostalgic ballad - until you realize it's about a one-night stand.